 I shouldn’t share this story.
 As I walked through downtown Marigot after my birthday dinner, I realized I didn’t know the electronic code to the gate into my apartment complex.
-There is quite a lot of security in place: a code to get through the gate, a key to get into the residential area and another key to get into my apartment on the third floor.
-I had the keys but forgot the code.
-I knew it involved four digits, some combination of 8, 1 and 0.
-I punched every combination I could think of.
+There were several layers of security in place: a code to get through the gate, a key to get into the residential area, and another key to get into my apartment on the third floor.
+I had the keys but not the code.
+I punched every combination of digits I could think of.
 None worked.
 I would have called the manager and asked for help, but I intentionally left my phone behind when I went to dinner.
-Other than attempting to check into a hotel for the night, I could only think of one other solution–climb the spikey eight-foot-high iron gate.
+Other than attempting to check into a hotel for the night, I could only think of one other solution—climb the spikey eight-foot-high iron gate.

-I planned my moves ahead of time–where to place my feet.
-One step onto the lower crossbar, one onto the handle, then to the top bar, over the spikes carefully, one onto the handle on the other side, then a jump to the ground.
+I planned my moves ahead of time.
+Where to place my feet?
+One step onto the lower crossbar, one onto the gate handle, then to the top bar, carefully over the spikes, one onto the handle on the other side, then a jump to the ground.
 The street was dark.
 Traffic was light.
-I waited until there were no passersby, then went over.
+I waited until there were no passersby, then went over the top.
 If someone had seen me, I imagine I would have appeared to be a burglar.
 A little dangerous, but scaling an eight-foot security gate felt like a celebration of my sixty-fourth birthday.

 Day Two: I drove around the island in the other direction, counterclockwise.
-A million tiny yellow butterflies filled the air like snow flurries.
+Millions of tiny yellow butterflies filled the air like snow flurries.
 Boys on bicycles tried to catch them with their hands.
-Stopped for the view from the hill overlooking Cole and Cay bays.
+I stopped for the view from the hill overlooking Cole and Cay bays.
 In Philipsburg on the Dutch side, I strolled the long boardwalk, mostly put off by the commerce.
 Every restaurant is pirate-themed, appropriately.
-The locals aggressively offer taxis, beach chairs, handmade baskets.
+The locals aggressively offer taxis, beach chairs, and handmade baskets.

 Back in French Marigot, the locals celebrated New Year’s Day with a free concert and fireworks over the harbor.